 On a personal note…

-From the very beginning, as I watched this film unfold, I immediately felt a deep-rooted connection to the children in the Walls documentary.
+From the very beginning, watching Walls of Shame unfold, I immediately felt a deeply rooted connection to the children in the documentary.
 Their untenable situation of being subjected to confines set-up within the Czech educational system, simply because of their ethnic heritage, struck uncomfortably close to home.
 Watching and hearing them tell their stories of what it’s like being restricted to a walled-in community and having to attend “special” schools, was deeply painful.
 That these precious children are made to feel diminished, and are deprived of an education equal to that of other Czech children, was, indeed, for me, déjà vu.

 The obvious intention of the Czech educational system to offer the Roma kids a wholly inadequate and truncated education that denies them the opportunity to realize their hopes and dreams, evoked old memories of my life as a kid attending the de facto segregated public schools in New York City of the 1940s and 50s.

 Like that of two children in the video, luckily, my talent was noted by an observant and empathic adult, and I, too, was rescued.
 While a student at an all-black girls middle school in Harlem, my savior happened to be a new, young substitute art teacher, Zelmar Perlin.
-Ms. Perlin was a graduate of New York’s prestigious High School of Music & Art, and was the person who encouraged me to create a portfolio, apply for admission to her alma mater, and follow my dream of being an artist.
+Ms. Perlin was a graduate of New York’s prestigious High School of Music & Art, LaGuardia High School, and was the person who encouraged me to create a portfolio, apply for admission to her alma mater, and follow my desire to be an artist/painter.

 — Loretta at P.S.
 90 in Harlem, NYC, age 8